 The field started oil production in January 2020, nine months after its discovery in March 2019.
 Initial production stood at approximately 10,000 barrels of oil per day (bopd) and is expected to increase to 20,000bopd in the near future.

-The Agogo oil field was discovered by drilling the Agogo-1 new field wildcat (NFW) well, 20km west to the N’Goma floating production storage offloading (FPSO) located in West Hub production area in Block 15/06 and approximately 180km offshore Angola.
+The Agogo offshore oil field was discovered by drilling the Agogo-1 new field wildcat well, 20km west of the Ngoma FPSO located in the West Hub production area in Block 15/06 and approximately 180km offshore Angola.